top of page

 Screen Shot 2021-12-13 at 22.20.57 copy 2.jpg

-We wish to thank the German Federal Ministry of Science and Education and the state of Berlin, as-well as our partners at the Berlin University Alliance for their continued support.
+We wish to thank the German Ministry of Science and Education, the state of Berlin, as-well as our partners at the Berlin University Alliance for their continued funding and support.

 Modeling the Azolla Event: Image